-Walk in the footsteps of ancient Anasazi people at Rock Art Ranch near Winslow
+Walk in the footsteps of ancient Anasazi people at Rock Art Ranch near Winslow, Arizona

 Rock Art Ranch is a unique natural wonder about 20 miles southeast of Winslow, that was on my Arizona Bucket List for a few years before I got to it.
 The highlight is a collection of some of the oldest rock art discovered on Earth.
 The private 5,000-acre working ranch also features archaeological sites and ancient artifacts unearthed over the years.